Tanzu-Solutions-Engineering/spring-cloud-dataflow-samples/batch/README.md

 ```

-## How to Run
+## Running the tasks

-The following instructions assume you are running it locally using docker.
-To make it easy to register the application with SCDF locally, copy the file-ingest and db-transform jar files to a common directory and run a web server in the directory so SCDF.
+The following instructions assume you are running it locally using the SCDF docker-compose file.
+To make it easy to register the application with SCDF locally, copy the file-ingest and db-transform jar files to a common directory `tasks`
+and run a web server in the directory so SCDF can load it from there.

-From the batch directoy run
+From the `spring-cloud-dataflow-samples/batch` directoy run:

 ```bash
 mkdir tasks